-3.6 The Council's capital programme will be financed (or paid for) through a variety of sources and the Chief Finance Officer will make recommendations on the most effective way of financing the Capital programme to optimize the overall use of resources.
-The table below shows the proposed capital financing at this time.
+3.6 The Council's capital programme will be financed (or paid for) through a variety of sources and the Chief Finance Officer will make recommendations on the most effective way of financing the Capital programme to optimise the overall use of resources.
+The Capital Programme is detailed at Appendix C.